- Does Eden use citric acid or other processing aids in canned tomatoes?

 Today's most stringent regulations for food safety is in the European Union where these twist caps have been tested as safe in regards to BPA for use on food products.
 Currently, we are told, there is no known viable alternative to BPA based epoxy coatings that provides the same level of corrosion resistance and is as safe.
 We continually push our cap suppliers to develop BPA free constructed caps that will deliver required corrosion resistance, shelf life, and safety.

-Are Eden's canned tomatoes packed in cans with enamel lining that contain bisphenol-A?
+Are Eden Foods' canned tomatoes packed in cans that contain bisphenol-A (BPA), bisphenol-S (BPS), or phthalates?

 What is the shelf life of Eden Organic canned tomatoes?